 - Skew any "human interest" stories to allow the most blatant emotional manipulation of their audience.

-- Suddenly interrupting the newscast with frivolous new stories, often leading in with "This Just In..."
+- Suddenly interrupt the newscast with frivolous new stories, often leading in with "This Just In!..."

 - Are unable to finish their story because of sudden crises within the newsroom.

 - Very visibly could honestly not give two shits about the news, the audience, professionalism or anything to do with his/her job except for his/her ego.